joshwcomeau/guppy/README.md

 Once Node is installed, you can [download Guppy]().

-That's it!
-Double-click Guppy to open it.
+Double-click the downloaded executable to open Guppy.

 > Note: In future stable releases, I hope to remove the need to download Node by using the Node runtime that comes with Guppy.
 I also plan to create a proper installer so that it's easy to copy Guppy to the Applications folder.
 Contributions welcome!